LaszloBogacsi/ExercismIO/README.md

 #### Objective

-To practice OO programming in JavaScript.
+To practice and experiment OO programming in JavaScript and Python.

 #### Usage